Ferris State University

-Ferris State University (FSU or Ferris) is a public university with its main campus in Big Rapids, Michigan.
-It was founded in 1884 and became a public institution in 1950.
-Ferris is the ninth-largest institutions of higher education by enrollment in the State of Michigan with over 10,000 students studying on its main campus, at one of the 19 off-campus locations across the state, or online.
+Ferris State University (FSU or Ferris) is a public university with its main campus in Big Rapids, Michigan, United States.
+It was founded in 1884 as Big Rapids Industrial School by Woodbridge N. Ferris and became a public institution in 1950.
+The university also has a satellite campus in Grand Rapids, Michigan.

+Ferris is classified among "D/PU: Doctoral Universities – Doctoral/Professional Universities".
+Over 10,000 students study on its main campus, at one of the 19 off-campus locations across the state, or online.
 Two- and four-year degrees are offered through eight academic colleges and graduate degrees from six.
-Ferris grants professional doctoral degrees via its optometry and pharmacy colleges and a multidisciplinary doctorate of education in community college leadership.
+Ferris grants professional doctoral degrees via its engineering, business, optometry and pharmacy colleges and a multidisciplinary doctorate of education in community college leadership.

-The Ferris State Bulldogs competes in the NCAA Division II Great Lakes Intercollegiate Athletic Conference in all sports except men's ice hockey, in which the team is part of the NCAA Division I Central Collegiate Hockey Association.
+The Ferris State Bulldogs compete in the NCAA Division II Great Lakes Intercollegiate Athletic Conference in all sports except men's ice hockey, in which the team is part of the NCAA Division I Central Collegiate Hockey Association.